New for ’21-’22: MRT mapset now available on our website

 It’s upon this alluring and complementary backdrop of forests, canyons, mesas, and summits that the idea for a Mogollon Rim Trail (MRT) was born.
 The region has much to offer the long-distance backpacker, yet with limited exception no trails of any significant length wander this ample west-to-east expanse of varied territory.
 In addition, The Rim, while very much present as a continuous geological entity, over the course of its length reveals itself more prominently in certain places, less so elsewhere, such that at times it feels almost conceptual in nature – or perhaps a part of something broader entirely.
 Indeed, only by taking a step back is the big picture ultimately revealed, and herein lies the foundation for a 500 mile hike across Rim Country.
 For truly it is Rim Country – its soul and sense of place, writ large – that stirs the imagination.

 There are trail towns: Familiar names like Sedona, Show Low, and Greer, and those less known – Forest Lakes, Pinedale, Blue – offering provisions for the long journey on foot, spread out at useful intervals along the way, and which the Mogollon Rim Trail reaches directly or runs near.
 There are documented water sources, campsites, spots to linger, places to explore.
 The Mogollon Rim Trail seeks out a natural corridor intended to both accommodate the hiking necessities as well as to offer adventure and challenge.
-Such are the ways of the hiking route.
+Such is the fitting character of a hiking route developed with the community of experienced long-distance hikers in mind.

 A logical starting point for the MRT, the western edge of Redrock Country is also a natural boundary for recreation.
 Much farther west and one begins to argue semantics, over exactly where the Mogollon Rim is or is not, and why it might matter.
 No such question comes to mind at incredible Sedona.
 Indeed, there is a certain essential quality to beginning a long-distance hike among the sculpted, 1500 foot-high sandstone walls and deep, layered canyons here.
 This theme, of highlighting the best that Rim Country has to offer, while simultaneously making efficient travel along it, informs the journey the entire way to its eastern terminus, from the Sedona redrocks, to the White Mountains, and finally on to the Blue Range, where it ends at the New Mexico border and joins the route of the Grand Enchantment Trail.
 These connections, premised upon offering the best possible adventure this landscape can provide, define the very essence of the Mogollon Rim Trail.
 All the route demands in return is an open mind, a lightweight pack, and the right set of skills.

-My partner and I explored a route for the MRT over the course of several years, involving several long backpacking trips and countless hours poised longingly in front of a computer screen.
-What we now present as the Mogollon Rim Trail is in large part well-researched and vetted in the field.
-As of 2019, several other hikers have also explored the route at length, including three who have completed thru-hikes.
-(Dirtmonger’s MRT blog entry.)
-The route remains young in the grand scheme, in the evolution of routes, as these things go.
+My partner and I explored a route for the MRT over the course of several years, involving numerous long scouting hikes and countless hours poised longingly in front of a computer screen.
+What we now present as the Mogollon Rim Trail is exhaustively researched and in very large part vetted in the field.
+As of this writing, a number of other hikers have also explored the route at length, including a dozen or so who have completed thru-hikes (see hiker journals here) The route remains young in the grand scheme, in the evolution of routes, as these things go.
 It is prone to change, likely again and again, as we and others complete additional hikes.
 Let there be no doubt, the MRT is and will remain a hike for very experienced walkers, for those with many miles under their belts and who’ve had their mettle tested away from the beaten paths, regardless of length.
 Such are the ways of the hiking route.

 How long is the MRT?
-About 480 miles from end to end, from outside the town of Cottonwood, Arizona to Alma, New Mexico.
+About 500 miles from end to end, from outside the bustling tourist town of Cottonwood, Arizona to the small ranching communities of Alma and Glenwood, New Mexico.

 What is the suggested direction of travel?
 Eastbound, both in Spring and Autumn, as the route dries out sooner on the west end during both seasons.
 You could probably hike it westbound in Autumn, too, although the trail information is written in the eastbound direction.

 What is the distance between resupply points?
-Typically 60 to 80 miles.
-The longest is 90-100 miles.
+Typically 60 to 80 miles, occasionally up to 90.
 We offer a town guide with information on post office maildrop locations and other town services.

 What trail resources exist or are planned for the MRT?
-We have a mapset in beta that we are releasing to a limited number of hikers this Spring.
-The mapset comes in several versions: one for viewing on devices, one that can be printed to make your own paper maps, and a third that works with the Avenza app for GPS-based navigation.
-The mapset also includes an extensive databook with information on POI’s along the route as well as offering navigational assistance.
+We now have a comprehensive, trail-tested mapset that will be available to a limited number of hikers each season.
+The mapset essentially comes in several versions: one for viewing on devices, one that can be printed to make your own paper maps, and a third that works with the Avenza app for GPS-based navigation, and as well the mapset supports the popular Gaia GPS app.
+The mapset also includes an extensive, guidebook-like databook with information on POI’s along the route, detailed information on water sources, as well as offering navigational assistance.
 We also provide a town guide with information on post office maildrop locations and other town services.
 In the future we may provide a water chart, which would essentially be a subset of the databook entries.

 The Mogollon Rim Trail consists of 7 sections, divided between resupply points.